Chance-Crawford/First-Portfolio/README.md

 # Portfolio

 ## Description
-My portfolio website for showcasing projects I have previously created.
+My first portfolio website for showcasing projects I have created.

-Links at the top of the header link to different sections of the page for convenience, and one link takes you to my resume on another site.

 Portfolio's "work" images are clickable and link you directly to the deployed URL of the projects.